heremaps/gluecodium/doc/franca.md

 ### Instance reference

-Transpiler extends the concept of Franca interface by allowing creation of instances of those interfaces.
+Genium extends the concept of Franca interface by allowing creation of instances of those interfaces.
 There is a special FIDL syntax that makes referencing such interfaces possible (e.g. as struct field types, method parameters types, etc.).